 What was this war all about then?

 I am glad that you asked.
-Basically it was all down to slavery and the abolishment of it.
+Basically, it was all down to slavery and the abolishment of it.
 Before Civil War had broken out the North saw no slavery exist whatsoever.

 And so there were difficult political and social tensions between both sides as to how to tackle slavery in this new world.

 He opposed the expansion of slavery, and as a result of this seven southern states broke away from the Union even before he took office.

-These states had various concerns, including political ideals, homes and property, the protection of their families, and also about economic loss.
+These states had various concerns, including political ideals, homes and property, the protection of their families, and also economic loss.

 Watched by many spectators the fight lasted all day.
 Due to the supply line being cut off the Union surrendered the following day.

 However, they were again defeated by the Confederates.
 But they did manage to reduce the fort to rubble in the battle.

 The war effectively came to an end on April 9th when General Robert E Lee surrendered.

-The last ceasefire occurred on June 23rd 1865 when Cherokee General Stand Waite surrendered, ending the last significant fights between the North and the South.
+The last ceasefire occurred on June 23rd, 1865 when Cherokee General Stand Waite surrendered, ending the last significant fights between the North and the South.

-The following year on August 20th 1866 President Andrew Johnson signed a Proclamation declaring the end of the war and that peace and tranquility begin.
+The following year on August 20th, 1866 President Andrew Johnson signed a Proclamation declaring the end of the war and that peace and tranquility begin.

 It is estimated that just over 2 million men fought for the Union whereas there was just half of that fighting for the Confederates.

 What Can You Do?

-There are many different events that you can participate on this date to commemorate anyone who was affected by the American Civil War.
+There are many different events that you can participate in on this date to commemorate anyone who was affected by the American Civil War.

-Despite many people commemorating this war and the people involved there are some that feel that this act glorifies a way of life that was only made possible through slavery.
+Despite many people commemorating this war and the people involved some feel that this act glorifies a way of life that was only made possible through slavery.

 The result of this objection has seen many Confederate monuments and reminds being removed from public sight.
 These include Confederate flags and statues of Confederates.

 Please see the Special Dates section at the top of this post for a list of dates for the respective states that commemorate the war.

 As this is a state holiday then state offices are generally closed.
 However, federal offices will probably be open as it is not a federal holiday.

-It really depends on the state whether schools and businesses will be open or not.
+It depends on the state whether schools and businesses will be open or not.

 Although this event in American history does bring up some strong concerns and emotions for many people I feel that we should commemorate the fallen and anyone affected by this war in some way.

-You may instead want to read up on the history of the war and look more closer into it than I could possibly do within this short post.
+You may instead want to read up on the history of the war and look more closely into it than I could do within this short post.

 But even if you do not find any war ancestors among Ancestry’s records there’s is a very high chance that you will find your ancestors among its billions of records.